What Is Mucus?

-Also, an increase of mucus in stool could be associated with constipation and dehydration.
-Its symptom might disappear naturally or with the aid of medication.
+Also, an increase of mucus in the stool could be associated with constipation and dehydration.
+Its symptoms might disappear naturally or with the aid of medication.
 Common cold can also lead to increased mucus in stool and it mainly affects your respiratory system immensely.

 Several other medical conditions lead to increase mucus in stool and they include the following: